ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 either an ACK_TARGET_CID or CLOSE_TARGET_CID capsule containing the Connection ID that was in the registration capsule.

+When a proxy receives a REGISTER_CLIENT_CID with a non-zero reason code, it indicates the client is requesting a new VCID because the previous one was unusable.
+The proxy SHOULD attempt to address the issue indicated by the reason code when selecting the new VCID.

 The proxy then determines the proxy-to-target 4-tuple to associate with the client's request.
 This will generally involve performing a DNS lookup for the target hostname in the CONNECT request, or finding an existing proxy-to-target